code-with-amitk/Code-examples/ds_questions/data-structures/hash-tables/README.md

 ```
   key -> |Hash Function| -> index of array/table
 ```
   - **Hash Collision** When hash function provides same index or value for 2 different keys.

-#### Solutions to Hash Collision
+Solutions to Hash Collision:
-##### A. SEPERATE CHAINING
-  - ***What*** Each cell of HT point to a linked list of records that have same hash function value.
+    - **A. SEPERATE CHAINING** Each cell of HT point to a linked list of records that have same hash function value.
 This requires additional memory outside the table.
-  - ***Advantages:***
-    - Simple implementation
-    - Space will never exhaust
-    - Less sensitive to hash function
+      - ***Advantages:*** Simple implementation, Space will never exhaust, Less sensitive to hash function
       - ***Disadvantages:***
         - Once LL/chain grows long, performance will degrade search time=O(n)
         - Space wastage, some parts of hash table may never be used
         - Devotes huge amount of memory to pointers.
 This is space that could be used to make the table larger
 ```
   Example:  Hash Function = xmod7, a[]={50, 700, 76, 85, 46, 92, 73, 10}
   50mod7=1, 700mod7=0,  76mod7=6,  85mod7=1,    46mod7=1